cowfrica-1702/dzungdinh.github.io/_pages/about.md

 ---

 Hi, I'm Dzung!
-I am an undergraduate student at <a href="https://www.dickinson.edu/ ">Dickinson College</a>,here I'm majoring in both Computer Science and Mathematics.
+I am an undergraduate student at <a href="https://www.dickinson.edu/ ">Dickinson College</a>, where I'm majoring in both Computer Science and Mathematics.
 My research interests include Medical Image Analysis, 3D Reconstruction, and Machine Learning Efficiency.